TodePond/TodePondDotCom/wikiblogarden/london/canon/chaos/no-escape/readme.md

 ## Non-Bret Victor

-When people introduce their projects to me, they often define it in terms of the **canon**: The canon, in this case, often being Bret Victor, in the worlds I tend to work in.
+When people introduce their projects to me, they often define it in terms of the **canon**: The canon, in this case, often being Bret Victor.
+At least it is in the worlds I tend to work in.

 "My project is like Bret Victor's thing, but instead of X it does Y."

 "It's like if you took Bret Victor's thing but you add Y and X as well."

-Their work is always placed in the context of / in relation to the **canon**.
+Their work is placed in the context of / in relation to the existing **canon**.

 "You can map out the route from Bret to here."

-There's a plottable path to-and-from the thing we all know.
+There's a plottable path to-and-from the thing we all already know.

 ## Chicago and Toronto